tslocke/hobocookbook/manual/dryml-guide.markdown

 ## Setting local variables with `<set>`

-Sometimes it's useful to define a local variable inside a tempalte or a tag definition.
-It's worth avoiding if you can, as we don't really want our view-layer to contain lots of low-level code, but sometimes it's unnavoidable.
-As DRYML extends ERB, you can simply write:
+Sometimes it's useful to define a local variable inside a template or a tag definition.
+It's worth avoiding if you can, as we don't really want our view layer to contain lots of low-level code, but sometimes it's unavoidable.
+Because DRYML extends ERB, you can simply write:

     <% total = price_of_fish * number_of_fish %>
 {.dryml}

-For purely asthetic reasons, DRYML provides a tag that does the same thing:
+For purely aesthetic reasons, DRYML provides a tag that does the same thing:

     <set total="&price_of_fish * number_of_fish"/>
 {.dryml}